Doing research at 18F

 Storing PII and sharing research data

 The best place to store PII is not to store it at all.
 The best place online, if you must collect it, is in a locked-down document on Google Drive that is only accessible to the immediate research team.
 Using that document, link each participant to a pseudonym form (eg a codename or number such “PO1”) Research reports and notes should contain only those pseudonyms.
 When it comes time to release reports outside of the immediate research team, refer back to your locked-down file for the correct sharing permissions.
-Our consent forms by default ask participants to approve sharing quotations with the public, but it’s always possible for someone to edit or adapt the forms to give more options.
 If you have any paper documents with PII, they always go into a locked file cabinet.

 Be especially mindful as you post meeting notes or sidebar conversations during interviews in Slack channels.
 No PII should go into Slack channels unless your participant has explicitly consented to have PII shared with the general public.
 And even then, be aware of the potential level of visibility any information will have once you post it in Slack.

 Carefully restricting access to personally identifiable information is a matter not just of people’s right to respect but of their right to privacy.
 For more information, please see the Design research privacy impact assessment (PIA), or this 30-minute overview of privacy as it relates to research narrated by the GSA Privacy Office.